Log Floer cohomology for oriented log symplectic surfaces

 Here we can already see some important differences to the purely symplectic case: Lagrangians that intersect $Z$ in different points cannot be related by Hamiltonian isotopy, so log symplectic surfaces have many more equivalence classes of Lagrangians up to Hamiltonian isotopy than symplectic surfaces of the same genus; more Lagrangians need to be considered genuinely different.

-Furthermore, many more Lagrangians are now non-contractible, so defining Lagrangian intersection Floer cohomology for them makes sense: No compact Lagrangian that intersects $Z$ in at least two points (i.e. whenever an embedded compact Lagrangian intersects $Z$ at all), will be contractible.
-As a consequence, it makes sense for example to define Lagrangian intersection Floer cohomology for Lagrangians in the log symplectic sphere that intersect $Z$, whereas in the purely symplectic case all Lagrangians in $S^2$ are contractible, meaning that disc bubbling occurs and the Floer differential does not square to zero.
+Furthermore, the fact that no compact Lagrangian that intersects $Z$ in at least two points (i.e. whenever an embedded compact Lagrangian intersects $Z$ at all), are contractible under any isotopy fixing $Z$ will turn out to ensure that disc bubbling -- an obstruction to the Floer differential squaring to zero -- cannot arise: We address this in Section \ref{sec:cohom}, specifically Remarks \ref{rmk:db2} and \ref{rmk:discbubble}.